nyelidl/PaCS-Q/README.md

 # PaCS-Q (dev)
 Welcome to PaCS-Q by L.Duan

-## Version 1.0.9
-2025.4.28
-- Added support for running LB-PaCS MD

-## Version 1.0.10
-2025.4.28
-- Fixed a bug where the `rerun` command could not run in pacs_q_md.
-- Improved the `help` command; help documentation is now clearer and more readable.

 **PaCS-Q** is a Python toolkit designed to assist with Parallel Cascade Selection simulations (PaCS) for studying protein structural transitions in MD and QM/MM MD level.